 Have you an operating Facility like in your process video?

-Our Process video was shot from multiple locations to show building design concept and aesthetics.
+Our Process video was shot from multiple locations to show the building design concepts and aesthetics.
 Plus showing each piece of equipment used to produce our reusable horse bedding and biomass products.
-The Flagship location (to be built) will bring all equipment and processes integrated into one place under roof.
+The Flagship location (to be built) will bring all equipment and processes integrated into one place under-roof.
 The final building is fully enclosed, so no outside moving of material will be required.
 A fully operating pilot facility R&D site was developed in 2013-2016.
 Redeveloped and designed by HiPoint in 2017 each piece of equipment has been tested to recycle wood shavings, separate the manure buns, and create biomass (soil amendment) from the manure.
 Multiple runs have been developed and samples created and tested.
 We're ready to get on with it.

 Can you take all the manure and stall residuals from a region?